Sreevarshan-fin/ML-Healthcare-Premium-Prediction/README.md

 **At a 10% threshold**

-Customers with |prediction error| ≥ 10%: 4,478 rows
+Customers in the test set with |prediction error| ≥ 10%: **4,478**

-This is about one-third of the dataset.

-These represent moderate-to-high error cases.
+This represents roughly one-third of the X_test samples and reflects moderate-to-high error cases.

 **At a 40% threshold**